Topical Ginger Effective for Osteoarthritis

-Ginger can help relieve arthritis when applied topically.
+Clinical research has proven that ginger can help relieve osteoarthritis when applied topically.

 The patients applied the patch or compress daily.
 They were monitored weekly with a Health Assessment Questionnaire throughout the 24 week study.